SaturnTsen/saturntsen.github.io/docs/UM-CV/Matrix Gradients by hand in Deep Learning.md

 \frac{\partial L}{\partial b_1} = \mathbf{1}_{N}^\top \frac{\partial L}{\partial Z_1}
 $$

-We can observe that the gradient of the layer depdens on the gradient of the next layer.
+We can observe that the gradient of the layer deepens on the gradient of the next layer.
 This is the principle of backpropagation in deep learning.

 ### Implementation